wanitejas/wanitejas/README.md

 ## 👨‍💻 About

-- Senior full stack engineer with **4+ years** of experience building production-grade systems across backend, frontend, and cloud infrastructure.
+- Senior Full Stack engineer with **4+ years** of experience building production-grade systems across backend, frontend, and cloud infrastructure.
 - MS in Computer Science from **SUNY Binghamton**, focusing on scalable systems, AI, and automation.
 - Passionate about **AI-driven and agentic workflows** that automate complex, multi-step business processes and integrate seamlessly into existing products.
 - Background in **MES/HMI automation**, cloud-native microservices, and data-driven optimization for performance and reliability.